Brian-Rono/links_extender/README.md

 - Fetches all links from the current webpage and displays them in a popup.
 - Allows users to check/uncheck links to open them in new tabs selectively.
-- Compatible with Chrome and Brave browsers.
+- Compatible with Chromium browsers.
 - Easy-to-use and minimalistic UI.

 ## How To Use